 7.1 There are no material financial implications arising from this report.
 Where costs do occur it is expected that these would be contained within existing resources.

-Name of finance officer consulted: Peter Francis Date consulted 101122
+Name of finance officer consulted: Peter Francis Date consulted 101122 implemented with immediate effect following the decision of the decisionmaking body, unless expressly stated to the contrary.

 8. Legal implications